 Terry Blackmore left the valley in 1989 to pursue his love of cattle ranching in Arizona, but Ken Blackmore, who had two children, Jeff and Rebecca, lived on a ranch in old Murrieta remaining active in developing land until his death in 2015.
 One of the last remaining pieces of the family's ranch property was developed in the early 1990's by the Blackmore Family and became the Blackmore Ranch development off Clinton Keith Road.

 The newest generation of the Blackmore Family in the grading business is Ken's son, Jeff, who started Blackmore Contracting in 1997.
 Having worked with his father from a young age, Jeff learned the business from the ground up.
 Blackmore Contracting has done the grading on projects that brought the Valley shopping centers like Lowe's/Kohl's and Target, commercial developments like Village Walk I and Gateway Office Park in Murrieta, a new High School and Middle School in Lake Elsinore, as well as many residential projects ranging from single-family custom home sites to house pads in planned communities.

 Jeff and Rebecca have since taken over the remaining Blackmore Family Ranch.
-Jeff currently lives the Ranch, continuously improving the grounds and has since began creating the Ranch's legacy by implementing his love for motorcycles and his father's love of dragsters.
-The Ranch now provides a private motorcycle flat track, a TT track, and houses one of the most unique collections of motorcycles in the country.
+Jeff currently lives on the Ranch, continuously improving the grounds and has since began creating the Ranch's legacy by implementing his love for motorcycles and his father's love of dragsters.
+The Ranch now provides a private motorcycle flat track, a vintage Moto track, and houses one of the most unique collections of motorcycles in the country.
 On property, you'll also see our antique CAT Equipment Museum, comprised of equipment owned by the family for generations and last but certainly not least, our legendary workshop that is home to some of the top dragsters in America.